Service governance

-Service governance is a means of achieving good corporate governance through managing internal corporate services across and throughout an enterprise.
-It engages stakeholders and delivery channels for the purpose of effectively managing risk, as well as driving the intended business value with a focus on how decisions are made and enforced in a dynamic business environment.
+Service governance engages stakeholders and delivery channels for the purpose of effectively managing risk, as well as driving the intended business value with a focus on how decisions are made and enforced in a dynamic business environment.

-Though its initial focus was on IT services, this approach to management can apply to accounting, business administration, and other internal service sectors.
-Institutionalizing these services enables the monitoring and control of risk, value, and cost.
+Though its initial focus was on IT services, this approach to management can apply to accounting amd business administration.
 Principal among the issues is the fair funding for each service and the allocation system for scarce services.